 Hair should look natural and religious headwear is permitted - please bring in a letter from home to state this.
-In Lower School (that is, Years 7 and 8) you are not permitted to wear any make-up or nail varnish (this includes acrylics, gels and French manicures or false eyelashes).
+In practical subjects (PE, Science & DT) it is essential that hair is tied up for Health & Safety reasons.

-In Middle School our approach reflects your increased maturity.
-You are allowed to wear unobtrusive make-up and clear nail varnish (no acrylics, gels and French manicures or false eyelashes).
+Students are allowed to wear unobtrusive make-up and nail varnish (no acrylics, gels or any kind of false nail are allowed) and false eyelashes are permitted).